Timothy Caulfield: Books and collections

-Television series
+Television

 Caulfield is the host and main protagonist of the documentary series, A User's Guide to Cheating Death, presented in 60 countries, including Canadian specialty channel Vision TV.
 The first six-episode season presents Caulfield subjecting himself to various treatments of doubtful efficacy.
 The episodes include conversations with people believing the treatments work for them and discussions with panels of experts.
 The series was renewed for a second season, and became available on Netflix in North America during the Fall of 2018.
 His show was reviewed by Jonathan Jarry, saying, "Tim Caulfield is an excellent host for a show that shines a disinfecting light on medical pseudoscience.
 Unlike many skeptics in the public eye, he does not come across as antagonistic or condescending."

+In 2024, Caulfield tackled misinformation in the "manosphere" in his documentary "Harder, Better, Faster, Stronger" where he exposed the extremes that some men are going to in order to be seen as masculine.